linbug/linbug.github.io/_posts/2015-07-18-Logistic-regression.md

 ###The decision boundary

-Now that we have a set of values for our parameters //(\theta//) that minimise the cost function, we can plot on our graph of exam scores where the line is that divides students who will be admitted, and those who won’t be admitted, according to our machine learning predictions.
+Now that we have a set of values for our parameters \\(\theta\\) that minimise the cost function, we can plot on our graph of exam scores where the line is that divides students who will be admitted, and those who won’t be admitted, according to our machine learning predictions.
 This is called the [**decision boundary**](https://en.wikipedia.org/wiki/Decision_boundary).
 If there is one input feature, the decision boundary will be a point, if there are two features it will be a line, if there are three features it will be a three-dimensional plane, and so on.
-We had already been told that our decision boundary would be at //(h_\theta(x) = 0.5//).
-This means that any values that //(h_\theta(x)//) generates that are greater than or equal to 0.5, we will assign to class 1, in other words we will predict that these students **will be admitted to university**.
-The opposite prediction will be made if //(h_\theta(x)//) is less than 0.5  - we predict that these students will be **rejected**.
+We had already been told that our decision boundary would be at \\(h_\theta(x) = 0.5\\).
+This means that any values that \\(h_\theta(x)\\) generates that are greater than or equal to 0.5, we will assign to class 1, in other words we will predict that these students **will be admitted to university**.
+The opposite prediction will be made if \\(h_\theta(x)\\) is less than 0.5  - we predict that these students will be **rejected**.
 Remember the **probability threshold** I mentioned way back at the start of this post, that turns logistic regression into a classification algorithm?
 This is it.

- We can plot the decision boundary by generating values for //(x//) and solving //(h_\theta(x) = 0.5//).
+ We can plot the decision boundary by generating values for \\(x\\) and solving \\(h_\theta(x) = 0.5\\).
 Since the equation we’re using to relate our input features looks like [this](https://www.coursera.org/learn/machine-learning/discussions/jNrddfGsEeSkXCIAC4tJTg):

-$$\theta_0 + \theta_1x1 + theta_2x2 = 0$$
+$$\theta_0 + \theta_1x1 + \theta_2x2 = 0$$

 then we can plot the decision boundary in Python like this:

 <img src="https://raw.githubusercontent.com/linbug/linbug.github.io/master/_downloads/ex2scatter2.png" title=“decision boundary” style="height: 300px;margin: 0 auto;"/>

 Our machine learning algorithm predicts that any points that fall to the bottom left of the decision boundary are students that will not be admitted to university, whereas those falling to the top right will be admitted.
 As you can see from the distribution of dots and crosses in our training set compared to the decision boundary, our machine learning hypotheses are not 100% accurate.
 This is not necessarily a bad thing: we don’t want to [overfit](https://en.wikipedia.org/wiki/Overfitting) our data so that it’s no longer generalisable to other datasets.
 But maybe we could have picked a better function to describe the relationship between exam scores and admittance, for example one that would capture more of a curve to the data.
 We can work out how accurate our machine learning predictor is by feeding it the original dataset, and then comparing our predicted to the actual results.
-I defined a function that uses our optimum values of //(\theta//) from the BFGS algorithm to predict whether any given student will get into university or not:
+I defined a function that uses our optimum values of \\(\theta\\) from the BFGS algorithm to predict whether any given student will get into university or not:

 {% highlight python linenos %}